hamzaaitbamoh/hamzaaitbamoh.github.io/about.md

 I am now a software engineering student.
 I love doing ctfs and cybersec related challenges.

-I'm journaling my journey of going beyond being a script kiddie and sharing it with the world.
+I'm journaling my journey of going beyond being a script kiddie and I'm sharing it.